Environmental Management

 Environmental goals for 2030

 In revising this Vision, we also reviewed our targets for 2030, setting a new CO2 emission reduction target to help achieve the 1.5°C global warming limit required by the Paris Agreement,* and setting new targets for water resources, biodiversity conservation, and awareness-raising activities.
 In order to respond to constantly changing social trends and the business environment, we will periodically review our targets and adjust them as necessary.
-The results for fiscal 2022 will be disclosed based on the KPIs from prior to revision.
+The results for fiscal 2022 have been disclosed based on the KPIs from prior to revision.
 From fiscal 2023 onward, targets will be managed using the KPIs below.

 Addressing Climate Change Daifuku CO2 emissions (Scopes 1 + 2) 50.4% reduction